-13.1 Protest forms are available at the race office.
-Protests shall be delivered there within the protest limit time.
+13.1 Protests shall be delivered to the ROOD in writing within the protest limit time.

 13.2 For each class, the protest limit time is 90 minutes after the last boat has finished the last race of the day.
 The same protest time limit applies to all protests by the race committee and to requests for redress.